14 Photos You Should Carry with You at All Times—But Don’t

 Can you recite your license plate number by heart?
 Many people can’t, so having a photo avoids having to run back and check when you’re paying to park at a pay station.
 In the not-so-fun scenario that your car goes missing, having the plate number and VIN number on hand will allow you to inform the police as quickly as possible.
 Here is a list of cities your car is most likely to get stolen in.

-If you lose your wallet, you've also lost your valid photo ID.
+If you lose your wallet, you’ve also lost your valid photo ID.
 Having this as a backup while you wait for a replacement will solve some headaches.
-Please note that a photo of your driver's license will not be accepted by a police officer during a traffic stop.
-Here are 45 other things that police want the public to know—they could even get you out of a ticket!
+Please note that a photo of your driver’s license will not be accepted by a police officer during a traffic stop.
+Learn the 12 signs someone stole your identity.

 Auto insurance card